-- C We're not trying to sell you health insurance or any other kind of product or service.
-We just want to get your views and opinions about your health care. - C We want to hear from people who are both satisfied and dissatisfied with their current health care.
+- C We want to hear from people who are both satisfied and dissatisfied with their current health care.
 We also want to hear from you whether you see doctors often, or whether you rarely use health care. - C Our goal is to get accurate information on people's health concerns and views and to use what we learn to improve health care in communities throughout the country.